 What Happens After Re-Challenge?

-Once you have completed your re-challenges, you are ready to start the third and final phase: reintroduction.
+Once you've completed your re-challenges, you're ready to start the third and final phase: reintroduction.

-Using the information gathered during your re-challenge, pick a group – normally one you tolerated well – and make a list of all foods in that group you cut out during the elimination phase.
-Using the FODMAP freestyle method outlined above, test each food one at a time; working your way through the foods you removed during the elimination phase.
-Once you have tested a food, if you don’t react, you can leave it in your diet permanently.
+Using the information gathered during your re-challenge, pick a group you tolerated well.
+Make a list of all foods you want to add back in that group.
+Then, using the FODMAP freestyle method, test each food one at a time.
+Once you have tested a food, if you don't react, you can leave it in your diet permanently.

-When you’ve added back everything you can, you will have a long-term Low FODMAP Diet designed specifically for you.
-Though it may need to be adjusted as your body changes with age, you can follow this modified diet long-term.
+When you've added back everything you can, you'll have a Low FODMAP Diet designed specifically for you.
+It may need to be adjusted over time, but you can follow this modified diet long-term.

 - Carabotti, M., Scirocco, A., Maselli, M. A., & Severi, C. (2015).
 The gut-brain axis: interactions between enteric microbiota, central and enteric nervous system.
 Annals of Gastroenterology, 28(2), 203-209.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4367209/.